 Remembering Artworks Studio

-It was such an amazing experience to work in this 67 year old art studio - the largest in Canada - which is no longer in operation due to funding cuts.
+It was such an amazing experience to work in this 67-year-old art studio - the largest in Canada - which is no longer in operation due to funding cuts.

-I offer you a snapshot of the art studio for older adults that I worked in for 9 years in to give you an idea of how a fully funded therapeutic art studio in residential care can be adopted for art therapists and art facilitators working with lesser budgets.
-See my book How to Start and Art Program for the Elderly.
+I offer you a snapshot of the art studio for older adults that I worked in for 9 years to give you an idea of how a fully funded therapeutic art studio in residential care can be adopted for art therapists and art facilitators working with lesser budgets.
+See my book How to Start an Art Program for the Elderly.

 Our therapeutic art program has been documented in the book Art Therapy with Older Adults - A Sourcebook by Rebeccca C. Perry Magniant Artworks Studio provides individualized art projects to meet the needs of older adults with cognitive and/or physical impairments.
 Care is taken to assess and understand each individual's psychological, emotional and social needs on a one-to-one basis, within small groups, and within the larger social community of the art studio.